CS-6381/FinalProject/Messaging Systems & Message Queues/GoogleCloudPubSub/JamesVu_JordanSmith_BrantKyser/Documentation/Setup.md

                     emptied out and then stop it before running the code again.

-3. Run calculateStatistics.py to calculate statistics of time measurements.
+3. Run python3 calculateStatistics.py or calculateStatisticsAll.py to calculate statistics
+            of time measurements and for the latter, also generate graphs.

 4. You can measure hardware performance continuously by running hardwareMeasure.py, which will print the latest information.